microsoft/vision-datasets/README.md

 <image_filepath> <label_filepath>
 ```

-Same with classification, the class/label index should start from zero.
+Same with classification, the class/label index should start from 0.

 Example for `train_images.txt`: